wangj000/movie-watchlist/README.md

 <h1>Overview</h1>

+<p>A pseudo watchlist application to search for your favorite movies via the OMDb API and add them  to a watchlist for later.</p>

-<p>Ran out of API calls, so the netlify page no longer functions correctly.</p>
+<p>P.S.
+Ran out of API calls, so the netlify page no longer functions correctly.</p>

 <h2>Showcase</h2>